 The pre-medical concentration is designed for students wishing to attend medical school or other allied health professional schools after receiving their bachelor's degree.
 Although medical schools generally accept students with degrees in a variety of majors, all those students must have taken certain prerequisite courses.
 These courses prepare the student to take the Medical College Admission Test (MCAT) and to maximize chances for success in medical school.
 Coker College's pre-medical concentration includes those courses that are generally required of all medical schools to ensure that general prerequisites are met and the student is well prepared for the MCAT.
-This concentration requires the completion of the following biology elective courses: BIO227 or BIO327, BIO328, BIO330, BIO461, PHY203, PHY203L, PHY204, PHY204L.
+This concentration requires the completion of the following biology elective courses: BIO227 or BIO327, BIO328, BIO330, BIO461, PHY203, PHY203L, PHY204L.
 Students must also participate in a shadowing program with a physician or appropriate medical professional.

-All Coker students are required to complete the Liberal Arts Studies Program (LASP) as described previously in the Academic Catalog.
-The Pre-Medical Concentration requires the student to take specific classes to fulfill the Core Skills math and Knowledge of the Behavioral Science requirements.
-See recommended course sequence on page 78.
+All Coker students are required to complete the General Education Program as described previously in the Academic Catalog.
+The Pre-Medical Concentration requires the student to take specific classes to fulfill a portion of those requirements.

-LASP Requiremer LASP Requirements for the
+General Edu General Education Requirements for the

+Pre-Medical Pre-Medical Concentration Requirements

-CORE SKILLS - MATHEMATICS
+CORE SKILLS S - MATHEMATICS

 MAT 222 Calculus I 4

-KNOWLEDGE OF THE BEHAVIORAL SCIENCES
+LIBERAL ARTS: BEHAVIORAL SCIENCES (2 courses required)

 PSY 101 General Psychology 3

 SOC 101 Introduction to Sociology 3